 - Eldritch Horror is low on character development.
 While it does allow for some interaction and player influence on the story, players do not have much control over how much and in what ways their characters grow throughout the game.

 - The game is pretty long, especially at the higher player counts.
 Games can last over three hours when there are more players at the table.

-Eldritch Horror is considered one of the best cooperative horror games because it is heavily thematic and tough to beat.
+Eldritch Horror is considered one of the best horror board games because it is heavily thematic and tough to beat.
 Most Lovecraft and/or horror fans will love this one, but gamers who want a bit more character depth may want to look elsewhere.